Insolvency (Beyond the scope of VITA/TCE)

 If the taxpayer had nonbusiness credit card debt canceled, all or part of the debt may be excluded if the cancellation occurred in bankruptcy, or if the taxpayer was insolvent immediately before the cancellation.
 If any of these situations apply to the taxpayer, they will need to be referred to a professional tax preparer.
 These situations are beyond the scope of VITA/TCE.
 See IRS Publication 4681 for more information.

-Click here to view Publication 4731, the Screening Sheet for Form 1099-C, Cancellation of Debt, which provides step-by-step guidance for the volunteer tax return preparer to determine if the cancellation of debt is within scope.
-Part II addresses credit card debt.
+Click here to view Publication 4731, the Screening Sheet for Foreclosures/Abandonments and Cancellation of Debt, Publication 4731 (Part III), located in the Volunteer Resource Guide (Income Tab), provides step-by-step guidance for the volunteer tax return preparer to determine if the cancellation of credit card debt is within scope.